dheero/OBF.github.io/wiki/BOSC_2010/Birds-of-a-Feather.md

     represent information of interest to NGS researchers (specifically focused on variants, small indels, large indels, structural variation etc) in HBase tables.
+-   Brainstorming for BOSC 2011 in Vienna; future of O|B|F